chro11os/blaze-webserver/README.md

         [ ] Performance optimizations

-🤝 Contributing

-Contributions are highly welcome.
-This project is a great place to learn about Rust and web technologies.
-Please open an issue to discuss a feature or submit a pull request.

-As a fellow developer from the Philippines, I'm excited to see what we can build.
-Let's make something fast!
-📜 License
+# 📜 License

-This project is licensed under the MIT License.
+# This project is licensed under the MIT License.
 See the LICENSE file for details.